 Please see this printable list of what we can and can’t rehome.

 Would you have any use for used breastfeeding bras at all?

 No, we do not rehome preloved bras or any adult clothing.

 Do I need to clean my pram or highchair before donating it to you?

 In short – yes please!
 St Kilda Mums is volunteer-powered, so if you don’t clean it – someone else has to find time to do so.
 Please see this helpful blog post.

 I have a lounge suite/adult clothing/a kitchen sink I would like to donate, is that something you need?

-We try and focus on the essential needs of babies and young children.
+We focus on the essential needs of babies and young children.
 Please check this list of organisations where your donation could be directed.

 How do I find out what is most needed?